giangnguyen2412/paper-review-continual-learning/semantic_segmentation_cl.md

 network: distilling the knowledge from the previous model when the encoder is fixed guides the decoder to modify only the responses for the new class.
+## Novelties
+- re-frame the distillation loss concept used in other fields and propose a novel approach where the distillation loss is applied to the intermediate features level.
+- **freezing the encoder part of the network to preserve the feature extraction capabilities**.
+- first
+work on incremental learning for semantic segmentation
 ## Personal thoughts
 ### Pros
 - First work applying CL with Semantic Segmentation